 Under the Company's Deferred Compensation Plan as described above, Directors may elect to defer all or a part of their Director fees and stock awards.
 The Deferred Compensation Plan permits Directors to invest deferred cash fees in the Company's Common Stock.
 A Director who elects to invest deferred cash fees in Common Stock will receive shares upon completion of the deferral period.
-Mr. Matthews and Dr. Alutto elected to defer their fiscal 2021 Directors fees pursuant to the Deferred Compensation Plan and elected to invest those deferred fees in shares of Common Stock.
+Mr. Matthews and Dr. Alutto elected to defer their fiscal 2022 Directors fees pursuant to the Deferred Compensation Plan and elected to invest those deferred fees in shares of Common Stock.
+Mr. Frascotti and Ms. Boland elected to defer their fiscal 2022 Directors fees pursuant to the Deferred Compensation Plan and elected to receive those deferred fees as cash.